rudidude86/gura-lang.github.io/documents/Data-Type.md

         [`symbol3, 'value 3']
     }

-You can also describe keys and values alternatively in one-dimentional format.
+You can also describe keys and values alternately in one-dimentional format.

     %{
         `symbol1, 'value 1'